 In the Canadian portion of the Okanagan subbasin, man-made barriers are currently major constraints to salmonid migrations.
-Dams exist at all outlets of Canadian Okanagan lakes including, suwiws (Osoyoos Lake), akspaqmix (Vaseux Lake), qawstik^wt (Skaha Lake), and kłusxnitk^w (Okanagan Lake).
+Dams exist at all outlets of Canadian Okanagan lakes including, suwiws (Osoyoos), akspaqmix (Vaseux), tucin (also known as qawstikwt) (Skaha) and klusxnitkw (Okanagan) Lakes.
 In 2009, the outlet dam at akspaqmix (Vaseux Lake), known as the McIntyre Dam, was refitted to allow fish passage.
-In 2014, the outlet dam at qawstik^wt (Skaha Lake) underwent improvements to further enhance fish passage.
-Currently, the outlet dam at kłusxnitk^w (Okanagan Lake) is the upstream barrier for all anadromous salmon species.
-Anadromous salmonids have previously occupied the entire qawsitk^w (Okanagan River) system (Ernst and Vedan 2000).
+In 2014, the outlet dam at tucin (Skaha Lake) underwent improvements to further enhance fish passage.
+Currently, the outlet dam at klusxnitkw (Okanagan Lake at Penticton) is the upstream impediment for all anadromous salmon species.
+Anadromous salmonids have previously occupied the entire qawsitkw (Okanagan River) system (Ernst and Vedan 2000).